Optimal Scaling for the Proximal Langevin Algorithm in High Dimensions: A Simple Example: Product of Gaussians

-\begin{remark} While Theorem \ref{thm:pmalgaus} is only worked out for product of Gaussians, the result strongly suggests that the same optimal scale and acceptance probability should hold for a large class of measures obtained as products of log-concave target densities.
-The main reason for this is that the optimal scale and optimal acceptance probability results are ``universal"; the specifics of target distributions should not matter.
+\begin{remark} While Theorem \ref{thm:pmalgaus} is only worked out for product of Gaussians, the result and the heuristic arguments given in Section \ref{sec:intuit} strongly suggest that the same optimal scale and acceptance probability should hold for a large class of measures obtained as products of smooth, log-concave target densities; this was rightly confirmed in \cite{cruc:23}.
+This is because the optimal scale and optimal acceptance probability results are ``universal"; the specifics of target distributions should not matter.
 In particular, the Gaussian distribution (as used in Theorem \ref{thm:pmalgaus}) plays no special role in optimality of MALA and nor should play a role here.
 We focused on this case for clarity of exposition. \end{remark}